 • Regular advisory work for trustees / trust management companies (including off-shore) on issues such as variation of trusts, trustee's disclosure and confidentiality obligations, and beneficiary-trustee disputes.

 Rowan’s public law practice includes judicial review and constitutional adjudication on a range of issues including planning, local government law, human rights, and immigration and asylum.
-Recent work includes:
+Examples of work:

-• Resisting an appeal on behalf of the government in United Policyholders Group and others v The AG of Trinidad and Tobago 1 WLR 3383 (Privy Council, with Howard Stevens QC: judicial review, legitimate expectations and ‘promises’ made during a government bailout following the collapse of CLICO, one of the largest insurers in the Caribbean).
+• Successful appeal on behalf of the government in United Policyholders Group and others v The AG of Trinidad and Tobago 1 WLR 3383 - Privy Council, with Howard Stevens QC: judicial review, legitimate expectations and ‘promises’ made during a government bailout following the collapse of CLICO, one of the largest insurers in the Caribbean.

-• R v Jogee; R v Ruddock UKSC 8; AC 387 appeared alongside Howard Stevens QC, in an important joined Privy Council/UKSC Supreme Court case changing the law of joint enterprise in murder cases.
+• R v Jogee; R v Ruddock UKSC 8; AC 387 - appeared alongside Howard Stevens QC, in an important joined Privy Council/ UK Supreme Court case changing the law of joint enterprise in murder cases.

 • Advising on the continuing application and constitutionality of crown immunity in Gibraltar, where it was relied upon to bar the personal injury claim of a woman employed by the Ministry of Defence: Alvarado v Secretary of State for Defence 5LRC 410 (Supreme Court); and 35 BHRC 428 (Court of Appeal).